This post may contain affiliate links and we earn a commission if you buy after clicking on our links.

 Want to take your delicious golden milk along with you?

-Just use a travel tea mug and bring it to the office or park and share it with your friends or colleagues!
+Just use a travel tea tumbler and bring it to the office or park and share it with your friends or colleagues!

 Golden Milk Turmeric Tea Recipe – Masala Haldi Doodh